 A one-semester course primarily for non-science majors presenting an introduction to fundamental concepts of chemistry to convey an appreciative understanding of the nature of chemistry and how it is applied to our daily lives.
 Topics of consumer chemistry to be studied will be selected from fuels, energy, polymers, fertilizers, pesticides, food and food additives, household cleaners, cosmetics and personal care chemicals, pharmaceuticals, and air and water pollution.
-Meets the physical science general education requirement and may substitute for Scientific Inquiry.
+Meets the physical science general education requirement.
 Three lectures per week and one 3-hour laboratory.
 Not applicable toward a major or minor in chemistry or biochemistry.
+Spring